marrrkkk/My-Personal-Webpage/README.md

-This is my first first webpage, I'm currently learning Web Development to improve it.
+This is my first first website, I'm currently learning Web Development to improve it.